gniewomir/betting-rec-task/docs/PRD-GAPS.md

 ## Security
 * It seems to be implied, that `bets` service should also handle customer account and balance
-    * If so, I will also assume, that user management (not to be confused with consumer management), authentication/authorization is out of scope for the project
+    * If so, I will also assume, that user management (not to be confused with consumer management - which seems to be also delegated to fixtures), authentication/authorization is out of scope for the project
 * Should project take precautions, when it comes to concurrency management?
     * Yes, I assume it is in scope - even demo project should not allow for double-spend, withdraw-and-spend etc. vulnerabilities
 * No requirements when it comes to simulated outcome randomness